peterhinch/micropython_ir/README.md

 # 4.2 Receiver platforms

 The NEC protocol has been tested against Pyboard, ESP8266 and ESP32 targets.
 The Philips protocols - especially RC-6 - have tighter timing constraints.
-I have not yet tested these, but I anticipate problems.
+Currently the ESP8266 suffers from [this issue](https://github.com/micropython/micropython/issues/5714) which prevented testing.

+All modes work on the Pyboard.
+On ESP32 NEC mode works.
+Sony works for lengths of 12 and 15 bits, but 20 bit mode was not reliable owing to the rate at which repeats are transmitted.
+Philips RC-5 worked, with some "bad block" messages.
+Work is ongoing to characterise ESP32 and ESP8266.

 # 4.3 Principle of operation